-Alex Chalk has been the MP for Cheltenham since 2015.
-He has served as HM Solicitor General for England and Wales, and Minister for Prisons and Probation.
+Alex Chalk is the Member of Parliament Cheltenham and the Lord Chancellor and Secretary of State for Justice.
+He has previously served as HM Solicitor General for England and Wales, and Minister for Prisons and Probation.

 Prior to his election, Alex practised as a barrister in cases concerning terrorism, international fraud, and homicide.

 As Minister, Alex took the Domestic Abuse Bill through the Commons.
 He also launched a scheme to provide accommodation to prison leavers, and expanded the Clink Kitchen Scheme to help thousands of prisoners secure qualifications.
 As Solicitor General, Alex successfully referred a number of unduly lenient sentences to the Court of Appeal, resulting in tougher penalties for more than 60 offenders.

 On the backbenches Alex has campaigned energetically for financial support for Cheltenham – securing £35m for a new secondary school, £39m for a new hospital wing at Cheltenham General, £23m for the Cheltenham Cyber Park, and delivering a more generous funding formula for Cheltenham schools.
 He also led the successful campaign to block plans to shut Cheltenham A&E.

 Alex has successfully introduced two Private Member’s Bills: one which doubled the maximum sentence for stalkers following the ordeal of a local GP, and the Net Zero legislation.

 He lives in Cheltenham with his wife and three children.

 For more information, please follow this link to his website: www.alexchalk.com/